Polito-Software-Engineering-2-Group-10/OfficeQueueManager/database/HOW_TO_USE.md

 2. Run `\i create_user_and_db.sql` to create the user and database
 3. Run `\c officequeuemanager` to connect to the database
 4. Run `\i create_tables.sql` to create the tables
+5. Run `\i init_data.sql` to insert the data

+Alternatively you can try using PGAdmin (the GUI for PostgreSQL) to run the sql scripts but I find it easier to use the shell.